blackmad/wedding-website/content/travel-and-accommodation/_index.md

 ## Drink

 On a more serious note - there was a rash of deaths in Istanbul from illicit alcohol this year.
-We'll give some more advice soon.
+Avoid hard liquor, especially raki in restaurants.
+Wine and beer is fine (though not delicious, unfortunately)[]

 - Turkish tea - "bir chai" - comes in tiny little glasses and you'll be drinking it all day long.
 If it's serve-yourself from a samovar, pour some strong tea from the kettle on top and dilute it with the hot water below.
 - Ayran - thin drinkable yogurt, similar to a salt lassi, goes with everything